lluisball/godenerg/README.md

-# godenerg
+# GODENERG

 Atersa / Axpert Inverter python library / interface / tool

+The idea is to do a tool that works better that the WatchPower horsepoo that comes with the inverter and is usable through the network.
+The Watchpower is a badly coded piece of Java that just works as a GUI tool and has no network functionality when used with USB or Serial connections.

+Godenerg should be instalable in a Raspberry Pi and could be left connected to a house LAN acting as a bridge to the inverter.
+Right now I am using Godenerg to display the inverter data through HTTP into a Raspberry Pi in my living room that uses a OLED to show realtime stats.

+ * Current status:

+    - Python 3 compatible.
+Just tested on Linux.
+No hope to get it tested on Mac or Windows unless someone helps with that.

-So far tested on usb connections, whenever I get my hands on a usb to serial adapter I will test on serial connections.
+    - So far tested on usb connections, whenever I get my hands on a usb to serial adapter I will test on serial connections.

+    - Project in its infancy, alpha at best, just a couple weeks of coding.

+    - Right now CMD tool is not up to date since I am putting all energies into the daemon.

 ## Testing:
 ```